 How are smart meters different than mechanical meters?

 Older meters are mechanical which means they use mechanical parts that spin as electricity is used, and the readout is on small dials that meter readers record while at a home or business.
 This reading is then used to calculate bills.
 The older a meter gets the less accurate it can be, which can result in under reporting.
 Some customers may see an increase of about 0.5% on their bills once the new meter is in place.

-Smart meters track consumption electronically and then use a secure network to communicate directly with the City's Meter Data Management System.
+Smart meters track consumption electronically and use a secure network to communicate directly with the City's Meter Data Management System.
 Smart meters mean your monthly bill will reflect actual use for that month, on every bill, every month.
-This means they are fair bills with no surprises; customers will not see bill adjustments or large unexpected increases in their bills through the year.
+This means they are fair bills with no surprises; customers will not see bill adjustments or large, unexpected increases in their bills through the year.